jonathansick/sitelle_notes/README.md

 Peng 2013: radius vs velocity dispersion.
 May show break between galaxy and cluster potential.
 Cool stuff!

 Noyola 2008: intermediate mass BHs in globular clusters.
 Good case for SV.

+## Absorption Structures in M87 with SpIOMM (Sébastian Lavoie)

+Lots of discussion at the workshop about how FTS works with absorption lines.
+Enemy of absorption lines is distributed noise.
+Continuum sources has most information near ZPD; emission sources appear at many more steps in the interferogram.
+(Also avoid emission lines in your bandpass.)

+How to boost S/N of absorption line: narrower filter! (minimize photo noise from continuum).
+Doing so gives you higher spectral resolution too!
+Or longer exposure with same filter; problem is that you will ultimately saturate the CCD.

+M87 with SpIOMM.
+Lots of globular clusters!
+Impressive Na absorption line strength gradient.
+More modulation in the V interferogram helps with noise.
+Pick out core filaments.